 In this section we state the nonlinear counterpart of a well-known result that relates the Green function to the heat kernel.
 In this case, the role of the heat kernel is taken over by the fundamental solution $\mathcal B_{x_0}$ of problem \eqref{e64} with $\mu=\delta_{x_0}$, for each fixed $x_0\in M$.

 Suppose that hypothesis \eqref{H} is satisfied.
 Then by Theorem \ref{thmexi} the function $\mathcal B_{x_0}$ is well defined.
-If we drop such hypothesis the method developed in Section \ref{proof-ex} to construct $\mathcal B_{x_0}$ does not work.
-However, the alternative techniques used in Section \ref{alternative} permit us to assert that the function $\mathcal B_{x_0}$ can be defined as the monotone limit of approximate solutions in $B_R\times (0,\infty)$ (for the details, see the proof of Theorem \ref{thmBar} in Section \ref{alternative}).
-In this case, we cannot in principle exclude that $\mathcal B_{x_0}\equiv \infty$.
+If we drop such assumption the method developed in Section \ref{proof-ex} to construct $\mathcal B_{x_0}$ does not work.
+Nevertheless, the function $\mathcal B_{x_0}$ can always be defined as the monotone limit of approximate solutions to Dirichlet problems set in $B_R\times (0,\infty)$ (for the details, see the proof of Theorem \ref{thmBar} in Section \ref{alternative}).
+In general, we cannot in principle exclude that $\mathcal B_{x_0} = \infty$.

 \begin{thm} Let $M$ be a complete noncompact Riemannian manifold of dimension $ N \ge 2 $.
 For any $x_0\in M$, let $\mathcal{B}_{x_0}$ be the solution of problem \eqref{e64} with $\mu=\delta_{x_0}$, meant in the sense described above.
 Then